 In all sprained ankle injury claims, our solicitors will always try to make sure that you receive the highest amount of compensation possible in your case.
 Please contact one of our specially trained advisors today if you’d like to start the ball rolling.

 Are you ready to make a sprained ankle injury compensation claim?
 If you are, then you should call Accident Claims UK right now on 0800 073 8801.
 Once we understand a little about your accident and your injury, we will offer you some free legal advice on what we think you should do next.
+We have years of experience in helping people make claims for compensation.
 For many people, this advice will be to use our national No Win No Fee personal injury claims service to get you the compensation you are eligible for.
 This is an entirely financially risk-free way to make a claim.

 The link below will take you to the HSE website, where you can find information on health and safety in the workplace.